anton5798/anton5798.github.io/about.md

 ### Brief bio

 Before my PhD, I studied Mathematics and Computer Science at University of California, Los Angeles.
-There, I did research on inference in probabilistic models in the [StarAI](http://starai.cs.ucla.edu/) and was fortunate to work with [Guy Van den Broeck](http://web.cs.ucla.edu/~guyvdb/).
+There, I did research on inference in probabilistic models in the [Statistical Relational AI Lab](http://starai.cs.ucla.edu/) and was fortunate to work with [Guy Van den Broeck](http://web.cs.ucla.edu/~guyvdb/).
 I also was a lead instructor at the [UCLA Olga Radko Endowed
 Math Circle](https://circles.math.ucla.edu/circles/), teaching mathematics to a group of high-school students.

 I interned at [AWS Redshift](https://aws.amazon.com/redshift/) where I worked on bringing Machine Learning capabilities